 - All Corporate engagements, contracts, and strategic acquisitions must be in Written Form.

-Much more in-depth discussion and descriptions of the corporate formalities can be found in our section on Corporation Operating Formalities, but it bears mentioning that the adherence to the corporate formalities is a must for the successful operation of any corporation.
+Much more in-depth discussion and descriptions of the corporate formalities can be found in our section containing a Corporate Formalities Checklist.
+Moreover, it bears mentioning that the adherence to the corporate formalities is a must for the successful operation of any corporation.
 These formalities serve to preserve the limited liability and tax benefits afforded by the corporate status.

 Filing for Subchapter S Treatment